Helping Scripture Change Lives

 - Records and edits audio programs for cassettes, radio, and video and duplicates distribution copies.

-- Trains local staff in aspects of vernacular media work as appropriate.
+- Trains others in aspects of vernacular media work.

 - Establishes a vernacular media resource library for samples and archiving.